Bishops' Wars: Background

-Charles agreed to defer discussion of the new canons to the General Assembly of the Church of Scotland, but made it clear to his supporters he had no intention of making any concessions.
-Aware of this, when the Assembly gathered in Glasgow in December it rejected the changes, expelled bishops from the kirk, and affirmed its right to meet annually, not just when the King agreed.
-The Marquis of Hamilton, a prominent Scottish nobleman and Charles' chief advisor on Scottish affairs, advised the King that there was now no alternative to war.
+The Marquess of Argyll and six other members of the Scottish Privy Council backed the Covenant.
+Charles agreed to defer discussion of the new canons to the General Assembly of the Church of Scotland, but at the same time told his supporters that he had no intention of making concessions.
+As a consequence, when the Assembly gathered in Glasgow in December it rejected the changes, expelled bishops from the Kirk, and affirmed its right to meet annually, not just when granted permission.
+The Marquis of Hamilton, Charles' chief advisor on Scottish affairs, now advised him there was no alternative to war.

-1639; First Bishops' War
+First Bishops' War

-Charles decided to re-assert his authority by force, but preferred to rely on his own financial resources, rather than recalling Parliament.
-An English army of 20,000 would advance on Edinburgh from the south, while an amphibious force of 5,000 under the Marquis of Hamilton landed in Aberdeen, where it would link up with Royalist troops led by the Marquess of Huntly.
+Charles decided to re-assert his authority by force, using his own financial resources and thus avoiding the need to recall Parliament to obtain tax funding.
+An English army of 20,000 would advance on Edinburgh from the south, while an amphibious force of 5,000 under the Marquis of Hamilton landed on the east coast, where it would link up with Royalist troops led by the Marquess of Huntly.
 Lastly, an Irish army under the Earl of Antrim would invade western Scotland from Carrickfergus, where he would join forces with the MacDonalds and other Royalist clans.

-The plan was overly complex, and preparations were hampered by lack of funds, while many Englishmen were sympathetic to the Covenanter cause.
-The Scots quickly occupied Dumbarton, preventing any prospect of an Irish landing, while Montrose occupied Aberdeen in March, leaving Hamilton unable to disembark his troops.
-In April, Royalist leader Lord Banff re-occupied Aberdeen after two minor engagements; in one of these, the so-called Trot of Turriff, David Prat became the first casualty of the Wars of the Three Kingdoms.
+This overly complex plan quickly fell apart.
+On 21 March 1639, the Covenanters occupied Edinburgh Castle, then secured likely landing places on the West Coast, notably Dumbarton Castle.
+This ended any prospect of an Irish landing, while Hamilton's amphibious force was unable to disembark after finding the Forth estuary strongly defended.

+Despite widespread domestic support for the Covenant, this was less so in north-east Scotland, particularly in Aberdeenshire and Banffshire.
+Recognising this, the Covenanter government ordered a force of 8,000 under Montrose to occupy Aberdeen, which fell bloodlessly on 30 March.
+On 13 May, the Royalists won a minor victory at the so-called Trot of Turriff, where a Royalist soldier became the first casualty of the Wars of the Three Kingdoms.
+Royalists under Viscount Aboyne retook Aberdeen, but were then defeated on 19 June at the Brig of Dee by Montrose.
+This was the only significant engagement of the First Bishops' War.

+The First Bishops' War was unpopular in England, where it was labelled "King Charles's northern follies" by many within the English media and political class.
+Since only Parliament could approve taxes, Charles tried to fund the war using forced loans, coat and conduct money, impressments, and requiring the civilian population to provide accommodation for his troops.
+This resulted in widespread anti-war sentiment among those from whom his army was recruited, with several instances of men attacking their own officers.
+Internal conflict was enhanced by Covenanter propaganda, and meant many English politicians opposed the war.